NFL draft: No suspense as 3 QBs dominate early picks

 ”It was awesome getting to know coach Shanahan a little bit,” Lance said. ”He is an awesome dude and what he has done on the field speaks for itself.”

 Florida tight end Kyle Pitts, considered by many the best athlete in this draft, went fourth to Atlanta, followed by wide receiver Ja’Marr Chase of LSU, who sat out last season, to Cincinnati.
-The first player from national champion Alabama off the board was wideout Jaylen Waddle to Miami, where he will be reunited with quarterback Tua Tagovailoa.
+The first player from Alabama off the board, on the Crimson Tide’s way to tying a first-round record, was wideout Jaylen Waddle to Miami, where he will be reunited with quarterback Tua Tagovailoa.

 ”J-Dub.
 Yessir!”
 Tagovailoa said with a laugh.